-As most of you reading this will know, I’d been away from the UK and my friends and family for a whopping 20 months, spending 8 months voyaging South-East Asia and a year working and living in Sydney, Australia.
-Well, I’ve been home for about 4 months now and what a jam-packed 4 months it’s been!
-From catching up with loved ones to visiting some of my favourite cities in Europe and then easing back into working here in London again, it’s sure been a very busy and eventful time in my life.
+I’ve been home for about four months now after living and travelling abroad for 20 months, and what a jam-packed four months it’s been.
+From catching up with loved ones to visiting some of my favourite cities in Europe and then easing back into working here in London again, it’s sure been a busy and eventful time in my life.

-Although I do miss Australia a lot and often catch myself reminiscing fondly over the endless hot beach days, there’s definitely one thing I’m excited about being back in the UK and that is: CHRISTMAS!
+Although I do miss Australia and Southeast Asia and often catch myself reminiscing fondly over the hot beach days, there’s definitely one thing I’m excited about being back in the UK for.
+Christmas in London!

-From there, Covent Garden is a 20-minute walk away, which is always dolled up and decorated beautifully.
-The atmosphere there is generally very festive; think mulled wine stalls, buskers playing popular Christmas songs and what not.
+From the Carnaby Christmas lights, Covent Garden is a 20-minute walk away and is always dolled up and decorated beautifully.
+The atmosphere at Covent Garden during the Christmas period is generally very festive.
+Think mulled wine stalls, buskers playing popular Christmas songs, and plenty of spangly lights.

-London’s famous Trafalgar square is then only a brisk 10-minute stroll away, which accommodates a huge towering Christmas tree.
-This tree is gifted every year from Oslo as a thank you for the British support to Norway during the Second World War; a story I always love to tell people who’ll listen.
+London’s famous Trafalgar square is then only a brisk 10-minute stroll away from Covent Garden, and it accommodates a huge towering Christmas tree.
+This tree is gifted every year from Oslo as a thank you for the British support to Norway during the Second World War.
+It’s a story I always love to tell people who’ll listen.

 There are plenty more beautiful Christmas lights and trees to check out scattered across London.
-Check out timeout’s article ‘Christmas lights in London’ to see more.
+Check out timeout’s article ‘Christmas lights in London’ to learn more.

 I love Christmas markets, and the South Bank’s has always been one of my favourites.
-Lined with unique little gift stalls, delicious eateries and plenty of watering holes to grab a festive beverage, I always return home happy, full and let’s be honest, pretty drunk.
-Always a sign of a good evening!
+The area is lined with unique little gift shops, delicious street-food stalls, and plenty of watering holes to grab a festive beverage.
+I always return home happy, full, and let’s be honest – pretty drunk.
+That’s a sure sign of a good evening.

 To see what else is on, check out timeout’s article ‘Christmas shows in London’.

-There are so many stunning and scenic areas of London to grab your skates and glide effortlessly (or fall flat on your face) across some ice.
-Some of my favourite areas are: by the Tower of London, by The Natural History Museum, by the London Eye, and Somerset house.
-I’m heading to Somerset house this year; the tickets are quite pricey but I hope it will be worth it!
+There are so many stunning and scenic spots in London to grab your skates and glide effortlessly (or fall flat on your face) across the ice.
+Some of my favourite ice skating areas are the Tower of London, The Natural History Museum, the London Eye, and Somerset House.

 To see where else in London you can ice skate, check out timeout’s article ‘Ice skating in London’.